rendenwald/astro-asset-allocation/src/pages/terms.md

 - **Country** refers to: California, United States

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to AstroAssetAllocation LLC, 1 Cupertino, CA 95014.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to AstroAllocation LLC, 1 Cupertino, CA 95014.

 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.